 The fourth century BCE philosopher Mencius, the primary disciple of Confucius, was concerned with the development of a person’s xin, or heart-mind, for physical, mental, moral and spiritual purposes.
 His system involved the Confucian way of life that included exercises to cultivate qi (life-force).
 Nourishing qi meant right behavior (yi) in alignment with the Dao (2A2 & 6A7-8).

 Neo-Confucianism developed its own style of meditation in the Song dynasty.
 Jing Zuo means “quiet sitting” or “sitting in silence” for health or spiritual cultivation.
 Zhu Xi (1130 – 1200) represented the Rational School.
-He promoted the investigation of the world as a complimentary practice to contemplation of thoughts and actions during silent sitting meditation to achieve enlightenment.
+He promoted the investigation of the world as a complementary practice to contemplation of thoughts and actions during silent sitting meditation to achieve enlightenment.
 Wang Yangming (1472 – 1529) represented the Idealistic School when he rejected investigation of worldly matters during silent sitting meditation, encouraging instead self-examination with intent to grow as a moral person.
 Qigong may also be practiced during jingzou.

 The fourth – third century BCE Zhuangzi is the first Chinese text to specifically suggest sitting meditation.
 It describes xinzhai, “heart-mind fasting,” (Ch.
 4) and zuowang, “sitting forgetting,” (Ch.
 6) in the context of a dialogue between Confucius and his favorite disciple Yan Hui.